merlab-uw/Klone/Part2.HowToUseSingularities.md

 vcftools --version

 ```
-In the terminal, you should see this :
+In the terminal, you should see this: VCFtools (0.1.16).
+Yay!
+You are using VCFtools on Klone!

-### Exercise #2: Using the VCFTools singularity, filter & retain a small number of individuals in your vcf file
+### Exercise #2: Using the VCFTools singularity, filter & retain one individual in your vcf file

-This exercise demonstrates how to call VCFTools commands from the VCFTools singularity.

-You will use the vcftools --indv command to specify the names of individuals you want to retain in vcf file
+This exercise demonstrates how to use VCFtools as a singularity.
+We will use the vcftools --indv command to specify one sample that we want to retain in vcf file.

 ```
 MY_SINGULARITY=/gscratch/merlab/singularity_sif/singularity-containers_vcftools_0.1.16.sif # name of singularity that I want to use